rzzzwilson/Random-Stuff/webELoss/api.rst

 but if it isn't you run the risk of the widget code fiddling with your objects within the <div>.

-A simple example that doesn't do anything:
+A simple example that doesn't do much:

 ::